codesaitama/data-structures-and-algorithms/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure